keboola/developers-docs/extend/docker/quick-start.md

     docker run --volume=/c/Users/ondre/data/:/data/ test

-Where the contents of the sample data folder are put in the users' home directory.
+Where the contents of the sample data folder are put in the user's home directory.
 If you have set everything correctly, you should see **All done** and a `destination.csv` file will appear in the `data/out/tables/` directory.

 ### Step 5.1 Debugging

 Chances are, that you received some ugly error or warning.
-In that case, you might want to check out the contents of the image and specifically if all the files are where you expect them to be - see [debugging](/extend/docker/running/).
+In that case, you might want to check out the contents of the image and specifically if all the files are where you expect them to be -- see [debugging](/extend/docker/running/).

 To work with the application container interactively, use the following command: